durareriroru/It-exists/who-that-is/index.md

 Please enjoy your stay here, while i implode from the inside.

-Don't plan on uploading my photo, so have the second best solution, to tell you more about myself
+Don't plan on uploading my photo, so have the second best solution, to give you a better picture of myself
 ![A young woman is standing in a motivational pose, before the projector screen with a microphone under her mouth.
 The image is showing a slide with white, all in upper case text in helvetica font, where each sentence is bordered by a red rectangle.
 The text says: I AM A DUMB BITCH WITH TERRIBLE TASTE.
 I WILL NEVER CHANGE.
 I WILL NEVER IMPROVE.
 THAT IS A PROMISE!!](imgg/im-a-dumb-bitch.jpg)